 |The offshore waters off Pembrokeshire are our destination on this early evening wildlife experience.
 Local Welsh professional photographer and lecturer Andy Davies is your guide in discovering this little known area.

 A truely pelagic experience, we are exploring a new frontier where a host of amazing creatures can be found.
 Encounters with common dolphins are likely to be frequent and other cetaceans such as porpoise and whales may be seen.
 Species such as minke, pilot, orca and humpback have been recorded here as well as thresher and porbeagle sharks in the Celtic Deep, some 20 miles offshore.
 Seabirds abound with gannets, Manx shearwaters, storm petrels, fulmars, puffins, razorbills and guillemots feeding in the rich waters.

-Situated 11 km due west of Skomer Island, Grassholm is home to more than 78,000 breeding gannets, together with a number of "club birds" who have yet to reach maturity, bringing the total to nearly 100,000.
-It is the third most important site for gannets in the world, after St. Kilda and Bass Rock in Scotland and is managed by the RSPB.
+Many trips will visit Grassholm Island, situated 11 km due west of Skomer Island, It is home to more than 78,000 breeding gannets, together with a number of "club birds" who have yet to reach maturity, bringing the total to nearly 100,000.
+It is the third most important site for northern gannets in the world, after St. Kilda and Bass Rock in Scotland and is managed by the RSPB.

-The return journey is timed to coincide with witnessing the tens of thousands of shearwaters that congregrate at sea before they return to their burrows on Skomer and Skokholm Islands under the cover of darkness.
+The return journey is timed to coincide with witnessing the tens of thousands of shearwaters that congregate at sea before they return to their burrows on Skomer and Skokholm Islands under the cover of darkness.